IGE-OpenReproLab2025/training-sessions-material/documenting-software.md

 Docstrings usually contain a self-sufficient one-liner description of the function (or class, or script), followed, if necessary, by more detail.
 Function docstrings should describe at the very least:

- - The input arguments.
+ - The input arguments
- - The return value.
+ - The return value

 It is probably acceptable to omit docstrings for functions whose signature is entirely self-explanatory.